AStrizh/databento_toolkit/README.md

 # Databento Toolkit (Unofficial)

-This project [WILL] provide(s) tools for downloading, decoding, and processing historical market data using the [Databento API](https://docs.databento.com/) and the Rust programming language.
+This project [WILL] provide(s) tools for downloading, decoding, and processing historical market data using the [Databento API](https://docs.databento.com/) and the Rust Programming Language.

-Currently only downloads data for crude oil (CL) futures contracts (should be simple enough to modify for other Futures symbols).
+Currently only configured to download 1-minute bar data (OHLCV) for CL (WTI Light Sweet Crude Oil) futures contracts (should be simple enough to modify for other Futures symbols).
-The project includes functionality to efficiently download datasets, decode them, and prepare them for further analysis.
 It specifically downloads the last 40 days of a contract (when it is front of the month).
 Time periods can be adjusted in the code.

 - This is an independent project by Aleksandr Strizhevskiy, and is not supported by Databento